 Cash Incentive Bonus Plan.
 Annual incentive awards are paid to all employees of Nodak Insurance Company pursuant to the Short Term Incentive Bonus Plan (the "STIBP") approved by the Compensation Committee of the Board of Directors.
 The STIBP provides goals and objectives to employees, aligns our strategic operating priorities with the desired behavior, and focuses performance metrics on a statutory basis of our insurance operations.
 Statutory surplus growth is the trigger to achieve payout on the STIBP.
 Threshold, target, and stretch goals are set annually for statutory combined ratio, inforce policy/unit growth, and statutory return on equity.
-Under the STIBP, the Chief Executive Officer can receive a target bonus equal to 100% of his salary for all his target goals achieved and the Chief Financial Officer and the Vice President of Operations can each receive a target bonus equal to 50% of his salary for all of their target goals achieved.
+Under the STIBP, the Chief Executive Officer can receive a target bonus equal to 100% of his salary for all his target goals achieved, with a stretch bonus equal to 120% of his salary.
+The Chief Financial Officer and the Vice President of Operations can each receive a target bonus equal to 50% of his salary for all of their target goals achieved, with a stretch bonus equal to 100% of their salaries.
+The three performance metrics are weighted equally.